HodayaRabinovich/deepLearningProject/README.md

-# deepLearningProject
-# Bird Species Classification - Transfer Learning % Networks Robustness
+# Bird Species Classification - Transfer Learning & Networks Robustness

 In this project we used tranfer learning to adjust pre-trained network to a new dataset.
 We "attacked" the networks with noise, check their robustness and tried to improve one of the network.